oliviaaheng/robochaser/README.md

 ### Custom Metrics
-In order to judge the accuracy of both a car with a bounding box, and a 'none' image with no bounding box, a custom loss and accuarcy function was designed to handle both cases, while maintaining differntiability.
+In order to judge the accuracy of both a car with a bounding box, and a 'none' image with no bounding box, a custom loss and accuracy function was designed to handle both cases,while maintaining differentiability.

-If the label of the image was a car, then the loss was described by the bounding box loss, and the classification or confidence loss, however it the label was no car, the the loss was only described by the classification or confidence loss.
+If the label of the image was a car, then the loss was described by the bounding box loss, and the classification or confidence loss; however, it the label was no car, the the loss was only described by the classification or confidence loss.
 The accuracy was implemented in a similar fashion.

-After several failed attempts at training the full bounding box model, those functions were modified to only focus on classification, too see if the model could at least capture that information.
+After several failed attempts at training the full bounding box model, those functions were modified to focus only on classification to see if the model could at least capture that information.

 ### Finder Architecture